jradavenport/WWU-seminar-2018/lab2/README.md

 ### 3.1: Implement the algorithm from Roman (1987)
 - Skip "step 1", since we'll ignore precession.
     - Note, precession of stars from 1875 to today is significant!
 Like, ~30 arcmin...
-- Use the provided data.txt file
+- Use the provided data.csv file for Table 1
 - Make this it's own method/function!
 - What constellation does Vega lie in? (ra=18.62, dec=38.78)
 - What constellation does HD 129078 lie in? (ra=14.78, dec=-79.03)